Isoparametric finite element methods for mean curvature flow and surface diffusion: Introduction

-where $\nabla_s$ and $\nabla_{\sigma}$ is the curve/surface gradient, $\bY$ and $\widetilde{\bY}$ are the parametrization of the $C^1$-pieces $\sigma$ and $\widetilde{\sigma}$ over the reference grid, $|\p_{\widehat{\bm{\tau}}}\bY|$ and $|\cJ(\bY)|$ are the curve/surface element over the reference element, and $\bX\colon\sigma\to \widetilde{\sigma}$ is the local flow map.
 These estimates enable us to integrate over the reference element and derive the corresponding energy stability results.
 In contrast to the linear finite element case \cite{BGN07A,BGN07B,BGN08A}, the normal vector and the curve/surface integration element over the approximating curve/surface are not piecewise constant, nor even polynomial functions.
-Therefore, the use of numerical integration and appropriate quadrature rules are necessary for the implementation of these higher-order methods.
+Therefore, the use of numerical integration and appropriate quadrature rules is necessary for the implementation of these higher-order methods.
 Another key advantage of the proven pointwise estimates is that they lead to numerical energy stability under any quadrature rule with positive weights.
 This demonstrates the practical robustness of the proposed higher-order methods, as the energy stability is guaranteed regardless of the specific quadrature rules employed.

 It is well-known that surface diffusion exhibits two important geometric structures: (i) the perimeter/area of the curve/surface is decreasing, and (ii) the area/volume of the region enclosed by the curve/surface is preserved.
-Much effort has been devoted in designing numerical methods to preserve both key geometric structures.
+Much effort has been devoted to designing numerical methods to preserve both key geometric structures.
 The original BGN method \cite{BGN07A,BGN08A} satisfies an unconditional energy stability result on the fully discrete level, as well as stability and volume conservation for a semidiscrete approximation.
-One of the pioneering works towards fully discrete structure preserving methods is the study by Jiang and Li \cite{Jiang21}.
+One of the pioneering works towards fully discrete structure-preserving methods is the study by Jiang and Li \cite{Jiang21}.
 Later, Bao and Zhao \cite{Bao-Zhao} proposed a weakly implicit method that approximates the normal vector using information from the adjacent time step.
 This idea has been widely adopted and extended to other scenarios, including axisymmetric geometric evolution equations \cite{Bao-Garcke-Nurnberg-Zhao2022}, anisotropic surface diffusion \cite{Bao-Jiang-Li,Bao-Li2023,Bao-Li2024}, two-phase Navier--Stokes flow \cite{Garcke-Nurnberg-Zhao2023}, or the Mullins--Sekerka evolution \cite{Nurnberg}.

 The next goal of this paper is to design a structure-preserving isoparametric finite element method of surface diffusion, applicable to both curve and surface evolution problems.
 To achieve this, we employ the idea introduced by Bao and Zhao \cite{Bao-Zhao}, which uses the approximation of the normal vector based on the current and next-time step information.
 A key observation in our work is that under the parametrization of the reference element, both the integrands of the area/volume functional and the time derivative of the area/volume of the curve/surface are polynomial functions.
 Therefore, we can obtain the exact preservation of the area/volume property by using sufficiently accurate numerical integration and quadrature rules.